 The cause of functional dyspepsia is unknown; however, several hypotheses could explain this condition even though none can be consistently associated with FD.
 Excessive acid secretion, inflammation of the stomach or duodenum, food allergies, lifestyle and diet influences, psychological factors, medication side effects (from drugs such as non-steroidal anti-inflammatory drugs and aspirin), and Helicobacter pylori infection have all had their proponents.

 In the past, some physicians would have diagnosed peptic ulcer disease in a patient complaining of upper middle abdominal (epigastric) pain and nausea.
-Now, using such investigative tools as detailed barium x-rays or endoscopy, physicians can quickly rule out an ulcer diagnosis.
-In fact, twice as many persons will not have an ulcer as will have one in this grouping of dyspeptic people.
+Now, using such investigative tools as detailed barium X-rays or gastroscopy, physicians can quickly rule out an ulcer diagnosis.
+In fact, twice as many tested will not have an ulcer as will have one in this grouping of dyspeptic people.

 A physician forms a diagnosis of functional dyspepsia when there is no evidence of structural disease and there have been at least three months of one or more of the following (with onset at least six months earlier):

 - bothersome post-meal (postprandial) fullness

 - epigastric burning